humbleafrica-zz/Pages/README.md

      `-----'`--' `---'  `----'  `---'  `--'    `--'`-------' `------'
     -----------------------------------------------------------------

+Interactive Front End Development Milestone Project (IFEDMP)

 Hi there!
-Welcome to my code institute Interactive Front End Development Milestone Project (IFEDMP)
+Welcome to my code institute IFEDMP

-In this project I will be choosing the first option in the examples brief and creating a single page Google API based website.
+In this project I have choosen the option to create a single page Google Maps API based website.

 The criteria of the project is shown below: